tbmreza/hh200/bin/README.md

-Ideally we test releases for every channel where erlang/otp is available.
+Ideally we test releases for every channel where our deps are available.

 - [ ] debian (apt)
 - [ ] alpine (docker, github & gitlab ci/cd)